usnistgov/O-RAN-Testbed-Automation/5G_Core_Network/README.md

 ./install_scripts/register_subscriber.sh --imsi 001010123456780 --key 00112233445566778899AABBCCDDEEFF --opc 63BFA50EE6523365FF14C1F45F88737D --apn srsapn
 ```

+Remove all registered subscribers with `./install_scripts/unregister_all_subscribers.sh`.

 By default, the configuration process automatically creates subscriber entries for UE 1, UE 2, and UE 3 based on the following table from the blueprint [[4]][nist-tn].
+The IMSI values will be updated accordingly if the PLMN value is changed in options.yaml.

 <table><thead>
   <tr>